-Parents or approved adult attendees who have been requested to attend Academic Excursions must have a completed, satisfactory criminal history background check on file in the Human Resources (HR) Office.
+Parents or approved adult attendees must have a completed, satisfactory criminal history background check on file in the Human Resources (HR) Office.
 Any out-of-pocket expense for the academic excursion (field trip) for those attending must be paid by the parent by the determined deadline.

-Parents, or other non-approved adults, cannot attend overnight Academic excursions nor travel along with the school in a caravan, etc., unless they have been requested to do so by school personnel.
-There are no exceptions, St. Philip's students or St. Philip's siblings who are not in the class that is embarking upon the Academic Excursion cannot attend St. Philip's Academic Excursions.
+Parents, or other non-approved adults, cannot attend overnight Academic excursions nor travel along with the school in a caravan, etc., with no exceptions.
+Non-St. Philip's students or St. Philip's siblings not in the class cannot attend St. Philip's Academic Excursions.
 Approved parents or approved adult attendees may attend certain designated Academic excursions as approved by the homeroom teacher/advisors.